acid-unit/module-google-tag-manager/README.md

 In this case, home page and product category with id `12` won't trigger event on load.

-Switching `List Behavior` to `Include` reverses the logic, meaning only the listed pages will trigger page load events.
+Setting `List Behavior` to `Include` reverses the logic - only the listed pages will trigger Page Load events.
-Only home page and category with id `12` will trigger Page Load events.
+Meaning, only home page and category with id `12` will trigger Page Load events.

 More info regarding layout handles you can find on a corresponding <a href="https://developer.adobe.com/commerce/frontend-core/guide/layouts/#layout-handles" target="_blank">Adobe Developer Portal Page</a>